December 2, 2020

 · Get an air purifier with a HEPA filter.
 These bad boys eliminate 99% of allergens in a given area, and the more you spend, the larger the area it covers.
 Since it’s likely your first one, we recommend going with a smaller model and putting it in your bedroom or living area.
 Just remember to change the filter regularly!

-3) Wash cedar out of your sinuses
+3) Wash cedar and juniper out of your sinuses

 We’ve reduced exposure from all of the pollen on the outside.
 Now it’s time to get rid of it on the inside.
 If there’s one thing we recommend most, outside of immunotherapy, it's regular saline rinses for allergy relief.